flowcean/flowcean/CODING_GUIDELINES.md

 ## Development Process

-- Discuss and assign responsibilities for development changes via GitLab issues.
+- Discuss and assign responsibilities for development changes via GitHub issues.
 - Encourage pair programming when necessary.
 - Every development change should undergo a short design phase and code review.
 - Adhere to good scientific practice standards.